josu-dev/brb-screen/README.md

 # BRB Screen

-A simple PWA for displaying a BRB screen when you're away from your stream for a moment.
+A simple PWA for displaying brb scenes when you're away from your stream for a moment.

 Powered by [SvelteKit](https://kit.svelte.dev/) ❤.